Becoming a Professional Entertainer

+The first step towards becoming a professional entertainer is to choose a specialty.
 Professional entertainers come in many shapes and sizes, commonly including musicians, athletes, actors, circus performers, magicians and comedians.
-Becoming a professional usually involves choosing a particular specialty.
-Choosing this specialty determines where an individual's talent lies while evaluating their potential.
+Choosing a particular specialty determines where an individual's talent lies, while evaluating their potential.
 Learning and developing skills in more than one area, such as music combined with dance, could enhance employment opportunities and overall success as an entertainer.

 Step 2: Get Training

-Entertainers possess a particular talent or skill that they nurture over time through different types of training.
+The second step towards becoming a professional entertainer is to get training.
+Entertainers possess a particular talent or skill they nurture over time through different types of training.
 Many athletes improve their skills by joining sports teams and practicing frequently.
 Some individuals can develop their skills through reading books.
 For example, there are many books that teach readers how to perform magic tricks.

 Entertainers could also improve their skills through formal classroom lessons.
 Musicians may learn the basics of music composition and performance through a band or choir class.
 Actors might take courses in drama to learn how to accurately portray a character onstage.
 Actors and musicians can participate in plays and musical productions through a college program to receive practical training and become comfortable in front of an audience.
 Several colleges offer performing arts degree programs, while students can also often receive private lessons from instructors or affiliated professionals.